Frequently Asked Questions

 What is a CSA Beef Share?

 Community Supported Agriculture (CSA) in an arrangement where the members buy shares of the farmer’s product.
 The share can be a percentage of a vegetable harvest, eggs, dairy, etc. In our case, the CSA member is buying a share of beef.
 You will receive a monthly share delivery.
-The share subscriptions are 6 or 12 months in duration.
-Shares are available for an 1/8 (6 month only) , 1/4, or 1/2 beef.
+We like to think of it as a beef of the month club.
+Each month you will get a different combination of steaks, roasts, ground beef, etc. The share subscriptions are 6 or 12 months in duration.
+Shares are sized for quantities of 10, 20, and 40 lbs of beef per month.
 We ask our customs to place a down payment for their share.
 Each month you will receive a 1/6 or 1/12 of your share for 6 months or 12 months respectively.
-Buying shares allows our customers to enjoy some of the savings associated with bulk purchasing without the large lump sum expense or the need to store 100’s of pounds of beef at home
+Buying shares allows our customers to enjoy some of the savings associated with bulk purchasing without the large lump sum expense or the need to store 100’s of pounds of beef at home.

 Are all my monthly deliveries the same in content and size?